phu0ngng/nccl/doc/source/env.rst

 Value accepted
 ^^^^^^^^^^^^^^
 0 or 1.
-Default is 1.
+Default is 1 (enabled).

 NCCL_DMABUF_ENABLE
 ------------------
 (since 2.13)

-Enable GPU Direct RDMA buffer registration using the Linux dma-buf subsystem
+Enable GPU Direct RDMA buffer registration using the Linux dma-buf subsystem.

 The Linux dma-buf subsystem allows GPU Direct RDMA capable NICs to read and write CUDA buffers directly without CPU involvement.
-This feature is enabled by default, but will be disabled if the Linux kernel or CUDA/NIC driver do not support it.

 Value accepted
 ^^^^^^^^^^^^^^
 0 or 1.
-Default value is 1.
+Default value is 1 (enabled), but the feature is automatically disabled if the Linux kernel or the CUDA/NIC driver do not support it.

 NCCL_P2P_NET_CHUNKSIZE
 ----------------------